TL;DR

 What is it?

 Level term critical illness cover is a policy where the amount of cover remains fixed for the entire policy term.
-If you take out £250,000 of cover for 25 years, it will pay out £250,000 whether you claim in year 1 or year 25.
+If you take out £250,000 of cover for 25 years, it may pay out £250,000 whether you claim in year 1 or year 25.

 How does it work?